 Clinical Professor of Law

-Professor Valverde frequently provides training across the State of New Jersey on the early intervention and special education systems, as well as cross-systems educational advocacy on behalf of children with disabilities in foster care.
-She has published on these and related topics.
+Professor Valverde frequently provides training across the State of New Jersey on the early intervention and special education systems, and cross-systems educational advocacy on behalf of children with disabilities in foster care.
+She has published on these and other topics and presented at local area and national conferences.
 Professor Valverde received her B.A. in sociology from Wesleyan University in Connecticut, and is a magna cum laude graduate of the Loyola University–Chicago Schools of Law and Social Work.

 Watch Professor Valverde’s September 2011 interview with Dr. Michael Riccards of the Hall Institute of Public Policy–NJ in which she discuss special education law and issues.